luxonis/datadreamer/README.md

 ### 🔧 Additional Parameters

-- `--task`: Choose between detection, classification, instance segmentation and semantic segmentation.
+- `--task`: Choose between detection, classification and instance segmentation.
 Default is `detection`.
 - `--dataset_format`: Format of the dataset.
 Defaults to `raw`.
 Supported values: `raw`, `yolo`, `coco`, `luxonis-dataset`, `cls-single`.
 - `--split_ratios`: Split ratios for train, validation, and test sets.
 Defaults to `[0.8, 0.1, 0.1]`.
 - `--num_objects_range`: Range of objects in a prompt.
 Default is 1 to 3.